d9n/tryfinally/series/understanding_gradle/projects.md

 Gradle provides special blocks that are available to the root project: `allprojects` and `subprojects`.
 Any logic within the `allprojects` blocks will be available both to the root project itself as well as its subprojects.
 The `subprojects` block does the same, except excluding the root project.

 In fact, by specifying these blocks in your root script, you don't even need to have `build.gradle` files in the subproject folders at all.
-Of course, if there are `build.gradle` files in these subprojects, the additional logic will simply be combined with them.
+Of course, if there are `build.gradle` files in these subprojects, the additional logic will simply be combined into them.

 For completion, you should also know you can also target a project directly using the `project(':project-name')` method.